Learn the common signs of mental illness in adults and adolescents.

 Mental health advocates across the country have the power to demand that the crisis standard of care be offered in every community, to every person who needs it.
 You can help by making legislators aware of both the problem — our inadequate crisis system — and the solution.
 Here are six ways you can act today:

-A 988 poll, conducted by Ipsos on behalf of NAMI, shows that creating and funding a 988 crisis response system shows broad support for a robust mental health crisis system, as well as federal and local action to fund it.
-The poll was conducted Oct.
-22–25, 2021 and surveyed 2,049 adults.
+NAMI-Ipsos polling released in Fall 2021 and Spring 2022 shows that creating and funding 988 and a full crisis response system shows broad support for a robust mental health crisis system, as well as federal and local action to fund it.

 Fifteen of the nation’s leading mental health professional organizations, advocacy groups and funders published this plan offering federal and state policymakers an evidence-based toolkit for implementing a continuum of mental health and substance use care in conjunction with the federally mandated 988 crisis hotline for mental health emergencies, which will be operational in July 2022.